All Episodes

 Well, because Obama won.

-Laying off over a thousand people.
+Boeing laying off over 1,000 people.

 It's just the beginning here.

-This uh this is uh the Terry Moran at ABC.
+This is Terry Moran at ABC.

-So how will Republicans react?
+So, how will Republicans react?

 Hey, any of you guys in there when it comes to my chair today?